Everything About KLAT Test 2026

 There are two ways, depending on where you’re applying.

-• South Korea — You can apply online by filling out the form and submitting the money (40,000 KRW) in their Shinhan Bank account.
+• South Korea: You can apply online by completing the form and submitting the money (40,000 KRW) to your Shinhan Bank account.

-• Other Countries: Download the form, fill it in, attest your photo and identity card, and pay to bank account.
-And last, email them all the details.
+• Other Countries: Download the form, complete it, attach your photo and identity card, and pay it into your bank account.
+Last, email them all the details.

-Once they declare the results, you can check and verify on the kets.or.kr site by putting your name, the application number, and date of birth.
+Once they declare the results, you can check and verify them on the kets.or.kr site by entering your name, application number, and date of birth.

 Contact